estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D29 - April 11, 2018
+Need to revisit some tutorials on view controller transitions and animations now that I'm at the point where I'm ready to implement. #100DaysOfCode #Swift #iOS

 ### R2D28 - April 10, 2018
 Really productive day.
 Fun to see my app taking shape! #100DaysOfCode #Swift #iOS